nschorgh/Planetary-Code-Collection/README.md

 ### Basic Thermal Model for Airless Bodies

 Standard thermal model for asteroidal surfaces.
 The one-dimensional heat equation is solved, based on solar energy input and thermal radiation from the surface to space.
-The solver for the one-dimensional heat equation is semi-implicit, with the Stefan-Boltzmann radiation law as upper boundary condition.
-The finite-difference method is flux-conservative even on an irregularly spaced vertical grid and the thermal properties of the soil can vary spatially and with time.
-(This is a simplified version of the Mars Thermal Model.
-They both use the same flux-conservative spatial discretization and the same Crank-Nicolson solver with nonlinear boundary condition.)
+(In the asteroid literature this is sometimes called an "Advanced Thermophysical Model").
+The numerical solver for the one-dimensional heat equation is semi-implicit, with the Stefan-Boltzmann radiation law as upper boundary condition.
+The finite-difference method is flux-conservative even on an irregularly spaced vertical grid and the thermal properties of the soil can vary spatially and over time.

 Directory: `Asteroids/`
 The core subroutines for the thermal model are located in `Common/` and available in Fortran, C, Matlab, and Python.